TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 .. exception:: DuplicateOptionError

-   Exception raised by strict parsers if a single option appears twice during reading from a single file, string or dictionary.
+   Exception raised by strict parsers if a single option appears twice during reading kutoka a single file, string or dictionary.
 This catches misspellings and case sensitivity-related errors, e.g. a dictionary may have two keys representing the same case-insensitive configuration key.